im-nymii/im-nymii/README.md

-# Hi there, I'm Medusa! 🐍
+# Hi there, I'm Charlotte "Medusa" ! 🐍

 I'm a passionate developer and tech explorer who loves experimenting with code, building tools, and diving into new technologies.